ByronGermanB/Damage_identification_AE_AI/README.md

 Feature extraction is performed using both **Fast Fourier Transform (FFT)** and **Continuous Wavelet Transform (CWT)** methods.

-The extracted features are used to train unsupervised learning models **(DBSCAN and KMeans)** as well as supervised models **(such as Convolutional Neural Networks, CNNs)** to predict and classify damage mechanisms.
+The extracted features are used to train unsupervised learning models **(DBSCAN and KMeans)** as well as supervised models **(Convolutional Neural Networks, CNNs)** to predict and classify damage mechanisms.
 While the current implementation focuses on PLA specimens, the framework could be extend to other materials and experimental setups.

 Below is the graphical abstract summarizing the project: